• Recipes

 (7) Close lid and set to PRESSURE COOK on HIGH for 14 minutes.

-Instant Pot time set 10 14 minutes.
+Instant Pot set to pressure cook at 14 minutes.

 (8) Do the toothpick test to check for doneness.
 Poke flan at the center but make sure not to poke all the way or else you will end up with a needle like hole in the middle of flan.
 So don’t poke it all the way.